 a.
 Limitation on Types of Damages.
 NEITHER PARTY AND SUCH PARTY’S AFFILIATES (NOR SUCH PARTY AND ITS/THEIR DIRECTORS OFFICERS OR PERSONNEL) SHALL BE LIABLE FOR ANY SPECIAL, INCIDENTAL, CONSEQUENTIAL, INDIRECT, EXEMPLARY, OR PUNITIVE DAMAGES (INCLUDING, LOST DATA, LOST PROFITS AND DAMAGES FROM BUSINESS INTERRUPTION) ARISING IN CONNECTION WITH THIS AGREEMENT OR THE PERFORMANCE, OMISSION OF PERFORMANCE, OR TERMINATION HEREOF, WITHOUT REGARD TO THE NATURE OF THE CLAIM (E.G., BREACH OF CONTRACT, NEGLIGENCE, OR OTHERWISE), EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 b.
 Cap on Liability and Limit on Bringing Claims.
-In no event shall the maximum, cumulative, and aggregate liability of Foothold, its affiliates and its/their directors, officers, and Personnel in connection with this Agreement exceed the lesser of: (i) all Fees (but not Plan Charges) paid by Client to Foothold during the twelve (12) month period immediately preceding the act or omission giving rise to any such liability, and (ii) Twenty-five thousand dollars ($25,000).
+In no event shall the maximum, cumulative, and aggregate liability of Foothold, its affiliates and its/their directors, officers, and Personnel in connection with this Agreement exceed the lesser of: (i) all Service Fees paid by Client to Foothold during the twelve (12) month period immediately preceding the act or omission giving rise to any such liability, and (ii) Ten thousand dollars ($10,000).
 Further, Client shall not bring any claim, demand, suit, or cause of action against Foothold, its affiliates and its/their directors, officers, and Personnel more than one (1) year after the cause of action arises.

-d.
+c.
 Non-Solicitation.
-Client agrees that during the Term of this Agreement and for a period of three (3) years thereafter, Client will not, directly or indirectly, solicit for employment or hire, in any capacity, any employee of Foothold or its affiliates; provided, however, that the foregoing restrictions shall not apply to Assigned Personnel who Foothold has assigned to Client for so long as such individual is providing Services to Client (e.g., Client can hire an Assigned Personnel who is providing Services to Client).
-Further, general solicitations (e.g., newspaper and internet job postings) shall not be a violation of this clause.
-The Parties agree that Client will pay Foothold, as liquidated damages (and not as a penalty) $50,000 for each individual who Client solicits or hires in violation of this Section 10.d.
+Client agrees that during the Term of this Agreement and for a period of three (3) years thereafter, Client will not, directly or indirectly, solicit for employment or hire, in any capacity, any employee of Foothold or its affiliates; provided, however, that the foregoing restrictions shall not apply to EMS AP who Foothold has assigned to Client for so long as such individual is providing Services to Client (e.g., Client can hire an AP who is providing Services to Client).
+Further, general solicitations (e.g., internet job postings, etc.) shall not be a violation of this clause.
+The Parties agree that Client will pay Foothold, as liquidated damages (and not as a penalty) $50,000 for each individual who Client solicits or hires in violation of this Section 15.c.

 a.
 Marketing.
-Client agrees that Foothold may use the Client’s name and logo on its website and in other marketing materials; but Foothold will not reveal the specific details of the Services provided by Assigned Personnel to Client.
+Client agrees that Foothold may use the Client’s name and logo on its website and in other marketing materials; but Foothold will not reveal the specific details of the Services provided by Foothold to Client.

 c.
 Assignment.
 This Agreement is binding upon, and will inure to the benefit of, the Parties and their permitted successors and assigns.
 The rights and obligations under this Agreement shall not be assigned or transferred by either Party, in whole or in part, without the prior written consent of the other Party (which consent shall not be unreasonably withheld or delayed).
 Any attempted assignment or transfer in violation of this Section will be null and void.